 The Story Behind the Jones House

 The house was built in 1857 by John Dehner, one of Pontiac's early merchants.
 The Dehner family lived in the home until 1879 when it was sold to the Camp family.
 In 1883 it was then sold to Philip Arman.
-Henry C. Jones purchased the house in 1899 and lived in it with his family for more than 50 years.
+Henry C. Jones, the principle owner of the Pontiac Ice Company, purchased the house in 1899 and lived in it with his family for more than 50 years.
 The house was purchased in 1957 by the Koehler family and was converted into apartments.
 After a fire in 1975, the house was slated for demolition.
 It was saved from destruction by Reid Tombaugh and Francis Lehman and acquired by the Livingston County Historical Society through a grant from the Humiston Trust.